Regulation

 12. Prize

-1. Depending on the performance of the teams during the Consulting Challenge, the following prizes will be awarded to their respective members:
+1. Depending on the performance of the teams during the Consulting Challenge, the following prizes will be awarded to the respective members:

-1st place: cash prize of 300 (three hundred) euros in FNAC vouchers, training given by the PwC team (topic to be defined) and an interview with all team members, with the possibility of awarding an internship (nature to be defined) to one or more team members;
+1st place: monetary prize of 300 (three hundred) euros in a FNAC voucher, a training session delivered by the PwC team (topic to be defined), and an interview for all team members, with the possibility of being awarded an internship (type to be defined) to one or more members of the team;

-2nd place: cash prize of 150 (three hundred) euros in FNAC vouchers, training provided by PwC (theme to be defined);
+2nd place: monetary prize of 150 (one hundred and fifty) euros in a FNAC voucher, and a training session delivered by PwC (topic to be defined);

-3rd place: training provided by the PwC team (theme to be defined);
+3rd place: a training session delivered by the PwC team (topic to be defined).

-2. PwC reserves the right to only award these prizes to teams and their students whose profile and characteristics reveal the skills considered.
+2. PwC reserves the right to award these prizes only to the teams and respective students whose profile and characteristics demonstrate the competencies considered essential.

 13. Omitted cases

-1. All cases not covered by these Regulations will be resolved by the jury and, additionally, by the PwC team.
+1. All omitted cases in this regulation will be resolved by the jury and, subsidiarily, by the PwC team.

 i.
 Full name;